balaramadurai/hugo-travelify-theme/README.md

 ## Contributing

 Have you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-icarus-theme/issues) to let me know.
-Or make directly a [pull request](//github.com/digitalcraftsman/hugo-icarus-theme/pulls).
+Feel free to use the [issue tracker](//github.com/balaramadurai/hugo-travelify-theme/issues) to let me know.
+Or make directly a [pull request](//github.com/digitalcraftsman/hugo-travelify-theme/pulls).

 ## License

 This theme is released under the MIT license.
-For more information read the [license](https://github.com/digitalcraftsman/hugo-icarus-theme/blob/master/LICENSE.md).
+For more information read the [license](https://github.com/balaramadurai/hugo-travelify-theme/blob/master/LICENSE.md).

 ## Acknowledgements

 Thanks to

-- [Ruipeng Zhang](https://github.com/ppoffice) for creating this theme
+- [Aigars Silkalns](//colorlib.com/travelify/) for creating this theme
 - [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project